Skip to main content

 Now that you have programmed your robot to drive forward, let us program it to now drive in reverse.

-• Change the parameter in the drive instruction to display -100.
+• Change the parameter in the drive instruction to reverse, so your project looks like this:

 • Select the Project Name to change it from Drive to Reverse.